 The Supreme Court ruling is a significant moment for American education, but it need not signal a retreat from our commitment to diversity and inclusivity.
 Rather, it should serve as an impetus to reaffirm our dedication to these values, not simply in our admission policies but in the very fabric of our educational institutions.

 Our strength lies in our diversity, and our progress hinges on our commitment to inclusivity.
 The need for inclusive and welcoming spaces for all people is not just a matter of fairness or justice—it is a prerequisite for our society's growth, development, and prosperity.
-Let's use this moment not as a setback but as a stepping stone to a more diverse and inclusive future.
+Let's use this moment not as a setback, but as a stepping stone to a more diverse and inclusive future.